opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

         Engineer","id":"vitalii_bobrov","image":"/uploads/vitalii-bobrov-squre.jpg","company":"EPAM
         Systems"}'
       image: /uploads/vitalii-bobrov-squre.jpg
       active: "true"
+    - talk: "{\"id\":\"talk_009\",\"title\":\"Even faster React
+        applications\",\"description\":\"Once your team has decided to use React.
+Ok cool, since React means blazing fast, right?
+Then your application has evolved into a really huge app.
+And now you're not that happy, nor users of your application.
+Let's have a look at tips and tricks which might help your team has this super-fast app.\\\\\\n*You might think that your app is fast.
+According to the statistics, 67% of developers think that their app is fast.\"}"
+      speaker: '{"bio":"Paul is a web developer, who happens to be several communities organizer, public speaker, mentor, traveler and just a guy with a good sense of humor.
+Currently lives in Minsk, but you can easily find him at any international conference.","city":"Minsk","name":"Paul
+        Yukhnovich","socialLinks":[{"icon":"icon-facebook-square","src":"https://www.facebook.com/paul.yuhnovich"},{"icon":"icon-twitter","src":"https://twitter.com/Paul_Yuhnovich"}],"country":"Belarus","title":"JS
+        developer","id":"paul_yukhnovich","image":"/uploads/Paul
+        Yukhnovich.jpg","company":"EPAM Systems"}'
+      image: /uploads/Paul Yukhnovich.jpg
+      active: "true"
     - talk: '{"id":"talk_005","title":"ML in JS","description":"Machine Learning tools
         for JS are grown up and offer different options to train, run, visualize